sajeedazam/SpotifyPlaylistDisplay/README.md

 - Added Text bar to paste playlist link.
 - Uses regex expression to retrieve the Playlist ID from the URL.
 - Made use of the 'body-parser' package to retrive the submited text from the form.

+# 2023-02-09
+- Removed the use of 'request' package.
+- Parsed Artist names from Spotify's GET playlist json.
+- Concatenated song names with artist names.
+- Installed ejs for views.
+- Outputs a table of songs with artist names from a template using ejs.